FredericRP/Standard-Assets/ScreenTransitions/README.md

 3. Do whatever you want behind the player's back
 4. Call Transition.Hide()

-Optionnal : subscribe to the game events to trigger at the right time what you want to do.
+Optionnal: subscribe to the game events to trigger at the right time what you want to do.

 ### Demo